 Joan Wallach Scott is the Harold F. Linder Professor of Social Science at the Institute for Advanced Study.
 Among her many books are Gender and the Politics of History (1988), Only Paradoxes to Offer: French Feminists and the Rights of Man (1996), Parité: Sexual Equality and the Crisis of French Universalism (2005), and The Politics of the Veil: Banning Islamic Headscarves in French Public Schools (2007).
 Professor Scott taught at Brown from 1980-1985, where she was Nancy Duke Lewis Professor and Professor of History.
 She was the founding director of the Pembroke Center.

-Each year the Pembroke Center awards this prize for an outstanding thesis by a Gender and Sexuality Studies Concentrator.
-The Joan Wallach Scott Prize carries with it an award of $500.
+The Joan Wallach Scott Prize carries with it an award of $1,000.